cosmos/sdk-tutorials/academy/xl-cosmjs/with-kepler.md

 }
 ```

 Notice how Keplr is tasked with signing only.
-Here the transactions are broadcast with the RPC end point of your choice.
+The transactions are broadcast with the RPC end point of your choice.

 Of course, the functions could be better delineated, but this big function does the job in a readable manner.